Ex-premier elected Algerian president; thousands march in protest

 Protesters marched in cities and towns across Algeria throughout Thursday’s election, in some places clashing with police, who tried to disperse them with baton charges.

-The election body said some 9 million Algerians took part, though some protesters said they believed the figure was false, and there were no foreign observers to monitor the vote.
+The election body said some nine million Algerians took part, though some protesters said they believed the figure was false, and there were no foreign observers to monitor the vote.

 “The turnout is satisfying and it will give the new president enough backing to implement his reforms,” said Ahmed Mizab, a commentator on state television, saying it showed the decision to hold the elections was “propitious and right”.